Tuesday, February 24, 2015

 This is a near translation of a delightful prose-poem of KUVEMPU, one of modren Kannada's (Navodaya) foremost and well-known poets.
 He was one of the earliest recipients of the "Jnanapeeth Award" and Vice-chancellor of Mysore University.

-That poem was written some fifty years ago.....
+That poem was written some sixty years ago.....

 There was an unusual noise on the street.
 Subbajji was curious to know the reason for it.
 She asked her grand daughter to go and find out.
 Padma returned and told her grand mother that it was a procession of someone named Appayya Deekshitar.
 Subbajji was not satisfied.
 She asked Padma to find out full details.
 Padma ran out again and returned with some more information.